nickserv/danamccurdy.com/_posts/2018-12-06-the-imposter.md

 of trying to be anyone.

 My story is irrelevant;
+I exist
 beyond the flow
 of what was
-or what may come to be,
+or what may be;
 I am only real
 in this eternal Now.